RapidfireRGB/SkyBrew/README.md

 Simulates the Alchemy system of 'The Elder Scrolls V: Skyrim' in Python.
 Work in Progress.

-To use it, run main.py.
+How to Use It:
+- First, you need a way to edit and run Python (.py) files on your machine.
+- Download the .py files and ensure they are in the same directory.
+- Run main.py.
 To select your ingredient combo, you must manually type in values for a, b, or c in the format of ingredients["Ingredient Name"].
-For example, 'a = ingredients["Wheat"]'
+    - For Example, 'a = ingredients["Frost Salts"]'

 What it can do currently: